radiolondra/Fabric-and-or-Node-Canvas-Issues/README.md

 #### The nodejs test applications in this repo
 The repo has 2 different nodejs applications:

-1. ftestfjson.js - Creates the PNG from json data created client side containing scaled/repositioned objects The app uses:
+1. ftestjson - Creates the PNG from json data created client side containing scaled/repositioned objects The folder contains:
-    - package.json-testjson.
-Rename it as package.json
+    - ftestfjson.js.
+The nodejs app
+    - package.json.
+The used node-modules
     - testJson.html.
-This is sent by the server to the browser
+This is served by the server to the client browser
     - fabfunction.js
     - the libs/ folder

-   Create a new folder under you user home and put everything in this new folder

-2. ftestfproject.js - Creates the PNG using the project23.viprj (on server) and scale/reposition objects server side
+2. ftestproject- Creates the PNG using the project23.viprj (on server) and scale/reposition objects server side The folder contains:
-    The app uses:
+    - ftestfproject.js.
+The nodejs app
-    - package.json-testproject.
-Rename it as package.json
+    - package.json.
+The used node-modules
     - testProject.html.
-This is sent by the server to the browser
+This is served by the server to the client browser
     - fabfunction.js
     - project23.viprj - The project was created previously client side (canvas width:900, height:510)
     - the libs/ folder

-   Create a new folder under you user home and put everything in this new folder.

    Enter each folder you created and install the required modules:
    ```cd <yourfolderapp1>``` (for example,ftestjson)